Updated April 2026

 The intrusive thoughts are constant.
 All day, every day.
 Nightmares almost every night unless I smoke enough weed to suppress REM sleep.
 The nightmares are hard to describe.
 Abstract, recurring, almost always the same theme.
 Running away from people, or people running away from me.
 Triggers are everywhere: seeing my family, being alone at night when the masking drops, specific reminders like places or conversations, and sometimes completely random with no pattern at all.
 There's no single trigger that dominates.
 It all hits.

 The shame isn't as simple as "I deserved it."
-It's deeper than that.
-Life itself feels evil.
-My body feels rejected.
-My mind is repulsed by my own existence.
-I feel like I was molested just for existing, never mind hit and yelled at for disobeying before I knew my own name or the language.
-It plays in my head 24/7 and never ends.
-The good stuff, family trips, being taken care of, it exists, but it doesn't come close to overriding the early stuff.
+It's deeper than that, harder to put into words.
+It's a full-body thing, like something got wired wrong early on and never corrected itself.
+It runs in the background constantly.
+The good stuff, family trips, being taken care of, it exists, but it doesn't override the early stuff.
 If my dad gave me a billion dollars it wouldn't change it.

 Siblings